TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ### Target Audience

 - The target audience will need to be at the right legal age for drinking.
 The user must be 18+
-- The App is targeted for users living in Australia at varying age groups
+- The App is targeted for users living in Australia at varying legal age groups specifically interested in Australian wines

 ### Tech Stack

 **Frontend:** React, HTML, CSS
 **Backend:** Rails API
 **Database:** PostgreSQL, AWS S3
-**Deployment:** AWS, Netlify
+**Deployment:** Heroku, Netlify
 **DevOps:** Git, GitHub, VSCode
 **Testing:** RSpec - Rails, JEST - JavaScript **Utilities:** Draw.io, Balsamiq Wireframes